Recap: Supernatural S 07 E 01 Meet The New Boss

 Crowley: I gather this is not a negotiation.

-- Battle Discretion Shot: Dean hears Dramatic Gun Cock, turns round to see a householder and his wife.
+- Battle Discretion Shot: Dean hears a Dramatic Gun Cock and turns around to see Dr. Weiss and his wife.

 Dean: I don't want to hurt you.
 Really.